autoplot/documentation/to_md/help.md

 plots.

 Multiple plots can be selected by holding the control button (command on Macs) down while clicking.
-Two plots can be selected and Plots-\>Swap Position will exchange their positions.
+Two plots can be selected and Plots→Swap Position will exchange their positions.
 Also multiple plots can be edited at once, for example to set all the titles the same and then make tweaks for each plot.